web3w/OrcMinters/README.md

 ---

-ps: I recommend that you verify this date using  https://ordinals.com/  or https://bitpunks.io/Explorer/Inscriptions
+ps: I recommend that you verify this data using  https://ordinals.com/  or https://bitpunks.io/Explorer/Inscriptions